 The traffic asymmetry is driven by the asymmetrical applications, as shown in [3]: “In the access network, the explosion in data traffic has not been symmetrical in both the downlink and uplink directions.
 It is dominated by downlink data flowing to the consumer (online audio and video, online gaming, mapping requests, apps etc…).
 Indeed, mobile users download much more data than they upload and this puts more pressure on the downlink spectrum capacity.
 Downlink traffic on mobile networks is today several orders higher than uplink traffic”.

-Measured DL/UL traffic asymmetry

-A number of available sources report the existing usage of different applications.
-Back in 2010, the measured median DL/UL traffic ratio per cell (no aggregation assumed) in four deployments was reported by Qualcomm [4] and used in a multitude of studies, including [5].
+Editor note: the text deleted below has been moved